osfpu/g/README.md

 source ~/.bachrc
 ```

+5. Open a new terminal

 ## User Case

 1. Goto a directory you want to record.
 For example `cd /etc`.
 2. Add a alias name for your current path.
 Use `g -a 1` to add alias name "1" to current path.
 3. Use `g -l` to view all Record.
 4. Use `g 1` whenever you want to goto `/etc`.
 5. Use `g -r 1` to delete the record.